Kill0geR/Pytheas22/README.md

 Created by: Fawaz Bashiru

 Pytheas22 is an innovative Port Scanner.
 It scans IP-Cameras of countries, your home network and individual IP-Addresses or websites.
 Analysis of the IP-Cameras and the scanned home network will be saved in a database.
 Every open port will have a documentation.
-Pytheas22 can also arpsooof a device on your network
+Pytheas22 can also arpsooof a device on your network (only on linux).

 If the port 22 of an IP-Address or a website is open pytheas22 will try to login to the host via bruteforce.